Diabetes in Pregnancy Program

 - Plan the best time to have a baby

-Gestational diabetes is different from other forms of diabetes in that it occurs after the woman is pregnant and usually goes away after the baby is born.
-The Center for Perinatal Care offers care for women with gestational diabetes in an individual setting as well as a group setting.
-Held weekly, the group gestational diabetes class is an easy way to receive care and meet with your entire care team in one convenient location.
+Gestational diabetes is different from other forms of diabetes in that it occurs after the patient is pregnant and usually goes away after the baby is born.
+The Center for Perinatal Care offers education and care for patients with gestational diabetes and medical management if needed.
+Initially this can be provided at 2 individual appointments or group class.
+The group class is a 2-hour, 2-part program:

-- During the first part of the class you will meet with a Certified Diabetes Educator, who will provide an overview of gestational diabetes, give you a glucose meter and teach you how to use it.
+- During the first part, you will meet with a nurse who will provide you with an overview of gestational diabetes and teach you how to monitor glucose levels.

-- During the second part of the session you will meet with a Registered Dietitian, who will help you identify which foods will help control your blood glucose.
+- During the second part, you will meet with a Registered Dietitian, who will help you identify which foods will help control your blood glucose.

 - A plan will be made for follow-up to determine if anything else is needed.

-Each woman and pregnancy is unique.
+- Each patient and pregnancy is unique.
 In this situation, an individual visit may be more appropriate.
-Our goal is to tailor the care to the woman's needs.
+Our goal is to tailor the care to the patient's needs.

-What is the a1c goal for conception?
-6.5 or less.
+- What is the a1c goal for conception?

-What is the a1c goal once I am pregnant?
-6 or less.
+- What is the a1c goal once I am pregnant?